 In other words, if they aren’t going to physically pick it up and use it 5 days out of 6, it’s not the perfect gift for travelers.

-Your gift ideas for someone going travelling should probably be compact, light, super useful, and take into account that your significant other will be lugging them around everywhere they go.
+The best gifts for someone traveling abroad should probably be compact, light, super useful, and take into account that your significant other will be lugging them around everywhere they go.

 Answer the following questions as you shop for the best gifts for travelers: